catseye/ALPACA/doc/ALPACA.markdown

 Differences between ALPACA 1.0 and Previous Versions
 ----------------------------------------------------

-Previous versions of ALPACA did not support tagged-datum representation declarations, or multiple representation declarations; they supported only a single quoted character to be used as the "appearance".
+Previous versions of ALPACA did not support attribute representation declarations, or multiple representation declarations; they supported only a single quoted character to be used as the "appearance".